neuroanatomy/BrainBox/ReadMe.md

 For Docker users first start the containers with `docker-compose up -d`, then run `npm test`.

 For non-Docker users you will need to ensure puppeteer can run correctly on your local system (please refer to the [documentation](https://github.com/GoogleChrome/puppeteer) for information).

+Ensure that you are using mongodb<=4.2 (due to an incompatibility between monk and mongodb 4.4 which prevents to exclude a field in a find request) and node>=12.10(to enable the recursive option to rmdir).
-Then run the command `npm mocha-test`.
+Ensure that BrainBox is running (or do `npm start` in a separate terminal) and then run the command `npm mocha-test`.

 Depending on your local developing settings, if you develop using secure web sockets, you may need to indicate Node the location of your Certification Authority using `export NODE_EXTRA_CA_CERTS="/path/to/rootCA.pem"`